 "E" class: 240 rounds for forward guns, 215 rounds for remainder

-- The propellant was in a single bag.
+- ^The propellant was in a single bag for both standard and super charges.
 It does not appear that flashless charges for these guns were produced during World War II.

 |Elevation||Mark XIIB with 4crh 100 lbs.
 (45.36) CPBC Shell

 |20 degrees||15,660 yards (14,320 m)|